yuekaizhang/dynamo/components/backends/sglang/docs/sgl-hicache-example.md

 ```

 - **--enable-hierarchical-cache**: Enables hierarchical KV cache/offload
-- **--hicache-size**: HiCache capacity in GB of pinned host memory (upper bound of offloaded KV to CPU)
+- **--hicache-ratio**: The ratio of the size of host KV cache memory pool to the size of device pool.
+Lower this number if your machine has less CPU memory.
 - **--hicache-write-policy**: Write policy (e.g., `write_through` for synchronous host writes)
 - **--hicache-storage-backend**: Host storage backend for HiCache (e.g., `nixl`).
 NIXL selects the concrete store automatically; see [PR #8488](https://github.com/sgl-project/sglang/pull/8488)